 Group airfare has purposefully not been included to allow maximum flexibility in arrival & departure options.
 You may go early or stay over after the trip concludes.
 Wine-Knows Travel, Inc. provides land only arrangements and does not provide airfare.

 Our groups are composed of people from diverse occupations, singles & couples, men & women, a mix of young & old, well- seasoned international travelers as well as novices.
 All have a common interest in food & wine.
-Many participants on our tours are repeat clients.
-In addition, each tour participant is a non-smoker.
+Most participants on our tours are repeat clients and many others are referrals.

 - Elegant 16th century Burgundian mansion with Spa.
 Lavishly furnished with beautiful antiques, this 4 star hotel has even hosted King Louis XIV.
 Complete with an impressive tower, the stylish wine country hotel has named each of its bedrooms after a Grand Cru wine.
 Situated in the epicenter of Beaune, its ideal for easy access to the city’s sights, shopping & sipping.

 Dining experiences have been mindfully selected.
 Meals will be special culinary events ranging from sophisticated world-class restaurants, to simpler family owned places or wine bars.
 There will also be at least one dinner in a family home of a wine producer.

-In addition to carefully chosen restaurants, this tour will feature a cooking demonstration by a famous pastry chef & chocolate cookbook author.
-There will also be excursions to a premier producer of Dijon mustard, and a visit to Burgundy’s most highly regarded outdoor food market.
+In addition to carefully chosen restaurants, this tour will feature excursions to outdoor food markets, a premier producer of Dijon mustard, and a visit to France’s highly regarded Valrhona chocolate factory.

 The tour will be business casual dress during the day.
 As the French have a more formal dress standard, there will be no shorts allowed during our winery visits.
 It is strongly suggested that men bring a sport coat (tie optional) for dining at the more sophisticated restaurants & in the formal dining rooms of private chateaux.
 Women should bring a similar level of attire for these high-end dinners.
 Don’t forget to bring a swimsuit our first hotel has a pool.